 The Babylon Orchester aspires to perform silent film music at the highest musical level and in masterful synchrony with the film.
 Depending on the film, the orchestra consists of 16-21 professional musicians with years of professional experience in renowned orchestras.

 In the anniversary year 2019, the foundation of the orchestra will be celebrated with a number of live orchestra performances not reached since the 1920s.
-From January to July 2019 alone, the Babylon Orchester Berlin played 35 sold-out shows with more than 17000 visitors.
+In 2019 alone, the Babylon Orchester Berlin played 48 sold-out shows with more than 24000 visitors.
 The repertoire includes Metropolis, Nosferatu, Berlin - Symphony of a Great City, Rosita and Battleship Potemkin.

 Hans Brandner studied musicology at the Humboldt University in Berlin and piano with Prof. Natalia Guseva.
 He graduated from the Associated Board of the Royal Schools of Music in London with a degree in Piano Performance.